Foreign Exchange Rates - H.10

 Country Data lists historical bilateral exchange rates.
 These data are current up through the latest H.10 release and are updated weekly on Mondays at 4:15 p.m.

-Nominal/Real Indexes are for U.S. dollar indexes: (1) the major currencies index, (2) the broad dollar index, and (3) the OITP index.
+Nominal/Real Indexes are for U.S. dollar indexes: (1) Advanced Foreign Economies (AFE) index, (2) the broad dollar index, and (3) Emerging Market Economies (EME) index.
 Nominal dollar indexes are available in both daily and monthly frequencies.
-Real dollar indexes are available only in a monthly frequency.
+Real dollar indexes are available only at a monthly frequency.

 Currency Weights displays the trade weights that are used in constructing the Major, Broad and OITP dollar indexes.